Articles

-How to set up form tracking analytics with Google Tag Manager and Google Analytics
+How to set up form tracking analytics with Google Tag Manager and Google Analytics 4

-The conversion rate is one of the simplest and at the same time most important measures of marketing efficiency.
-It shows how many users have completed a target action: made a purchase, signed up for emails, requested a call, etc. For recording and analyzing e-commerce sales, we have Google Analytics, which is relatively easy to configure.
-More effort is required, however, to track forms submitted on a site.
+The conversion rate is one of the simplest and, at the same time most important measures of marketing efficiency.
+It shows how many users have completed a target action: made a purchase, sign up for emails, requested a demo call, etc.

 That’s because forms happen to be of different types and use different technologies for sending data to the server.
 After data is successfully sent, some form fields are updated.
 Others show a pop-up window.
 A third type redirects the user to a thank you page.
-The method of form tracking depends on the technology that is used.
+The method of Google Analytics 4 form tracking depends on the technology that is used.

 Method 1.
 Separate thank you page